-Gian Pietro Rizzi called Giampietrino - inv.
+Gian Pietro Rizzoli called Giampietrino - inv.
 1637

 Full appreciation of the work is compromised by its bad condition.
 The surface is much abraded and has been heavily repainted; for example, the neckline of the Virgin’s dress was originally much lower.